CaptainMorgan507/CaptainMorgan507/README.md

   - Windows Server 2012R2
   - Windows

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a company that developes software dedicated on vehicules attitude and control, to improve my skills in the field of becoming Senior fullstack Dev
 - 📫 How to reach me you can kindly reach me on my discord, captain morgan#0921

 <!---